Olomouc Region: Geography

 The total area of the region amounts to 5,267 km^{2}, which is 6.7% of the entire area of the Czech Republic.

 The northern part of the region is of mountainous nature.
-The Jeseníky mountains are located here, including Praděd, which is the highest point of the region (1,492 m above sea level).
+The Hrubý Jeseník mountains are located here, including Praděd, which is the highest point of the region (1,492 m above sea level).
 The southern part of the region consists of the Hanakian lowland.
 The lowest point of the region is situated on the water level of the Morava River near to Kojetín in the Přerov District (190 m above sea level).

-The Morava river flows through the region and the majority of the region's territory belongs to Morava's drainage basin.
-A small northern part of the region belongs to the drainage basin of Odra River, which flows to the Baltic Sea.
+The Morava flows through the region and the majority of the region's territory belongs to Morava's drainage basin.
+A small northern part of the region belongs to the drainage basin of Oder River, which flows to the Baltic Sea.

 The Olomouc Region offers a great variety of natural points of interest.
-Protected landscape area of the Jeseníky mountains offers a number of scenic places such as the largest Moravian peatbog Rejvíz and the 45m high Vysoký Waterfall.
-Another scenic place is Dlouhé Stráně water reservoir situated on the top of a hill.
+Protected landscape area of Jeseníky offers a number of scenic places such as the largest Moravian peatbog Rejvíz and the 45m high Vysoký Waterfall.
+Another scenic place is Dlouhé stráně water reservoir situated on the top of a hill.
 Protected landscape area Litovelské Pomoraví offers floodplain forests with many endangered species of plants and animals.
-Finally, many caves can be found in the region: Javoříčko Caves (Javoříčské jeskyně), Mladeč Caves (Mladečské jeskyně) and Zbrašov aragonite caves (Zbrašovské jeskyně).
+Finally, many caves can be found in the region: Javoříčko Caves, Mladeč Caves and Zbrašov aragonite caves (Zbrašovské jeskyně).